- Home

 Conditional Access

 Decisions for access can rapidly change during a fire or other natural disaster and will be dependent on safety conditions at the time and upon approval of emergency personnel.
-Livestock care shall only be provided during daylight hours, and all persons must immediately depart the restricted area by the same route as entry.
+Access shall only be provided during daylight hours, and all persons must immediately depart the restricted area by the same route as entry.
 An escort may be required in any instance and all restricted entry will be dependent on the approval of onsite emergency personnel.
-During initial evacuation phases, do not expect to gain access to restricted areas by presenting/using the Livestock Access Pass, as during such time all efforts involve the safe removal of people.
-Once the situation has stabilized, which may take over 24 hours or even days, the Livestock Access Pass will be considered an option by law enforcement, and fire personnel, or other emergency personnel.
+During initial evacuation phases, do not expect to gain access to restricted areas by presenting/using the Livestock Access/Ag Pass, as during such time all efforts involve the safe removal of people.
+Once the situation has stabilized, which may take over 24 hours or even days, the Livestock Access/Ag Pass will be considered an option by law enforcement, and fire personnel, or other emergency personnel.
 County Agricultural Departments will coordinate with the incident command system.

 Commercial Livestock Operator Qualifications